Daniel15/RouteJs/src/RouteJs.Mvc4/readme.txt

 For Web Forms:
 <script src="<%: RouteJs.RouteJsHandler.HandlerUrl %>"></script>

-Please refer to the RouteJs site for more information, or to report bugs: https://github.com/Daniel15/RouteJs
+Please refer to the RouteJs site and GitHub project for more information, or to report bugs: http://dan.cx/projects/routejs